-To reduce the health risk and the annoyance from smoking, all rooms are preferably non-smoking rooms.
+To reduce the health risk and the annoyance from smoking, all guest and meeting rooms are preferably non-smoking rooms.

 In countries where this is not feasible, a minimum of 75% of the rooms are non-smoking.
 The sections of the establishment with non-smoking guest and meeting rooms are clearly separated from those rooms where smoking is allowed.
 The rooms where smoking is allowed can, for instance, be located on separate floors or wings of the establishment.
-The areas with non-smoking and smoking rooms are clearly marked with signs in an easily understandable way.
+The areas with non-smoking and smoking guest or meeting rooms are clearly marked with signs in an easily understandable way.

-Many countries have legislation regulating smoking in rooms.
+Many countries have legislation regulating smoking in guest and meeting rooms.
 Where there is such legislation, the establishment must in all circumstances comply with its requirements.

-During the audit, the establishment presents documentation (e.g. an overview) showing that at least 75% of the rooms are non-smoking, and the establishment confirms that it complies with national/local smoking regulations.
-The visual inspection confirms that the areas with smoking and non-smoking rooms are clearly separated and there are signs indicating the smoking and non-smoking parts of the establishment.
+During the audit, the establishment presents documentation (e.g. an overview) showing that at least 75% of the guest and meeting rooms are non-smoking, and the establishment confirms that it complies with national/local smoking regulations.
+The visual inspection confirms that the areas with smoking and non-smoking guest and meeting rooms are clearly separated and there are signs indicating the smoking and non-smoking parts of the establishment.